codaptai/codapt-template-tsr/.codapt/docs/trpc/trpc-streaming-responses.md

 });
 ```

-Then, on the React client side, tRPC's `api.someProcedure.useQuery(...).data` will be an array of all the data received so far (including previous values).
+Then, on the React client side, `myQuery.data` will be an array of all the data received so far (including previous values).